-Candidates are not required to move institutions for the proposed Fellowship; however, those wishing to remain at their current organisation should clearly explain their planned route to independence and reasons for staying.
+Candidates are not required to move host organisations for the proposed fellowship; however, those wishing to remain at their current organisation should clearly explain their planned route to independence and reasons for staying.

-Depending on the level of experience, successful applicants are expected to be strong candidates for permanent posts in institutions at the end of their fellowships.
+Successful applicants are expected to be strong candidates for permanent posts in organisations at the end of their fellowships.
 Therefore, the application period may be an opportunity to begin initial discussions with your proposed host department regarding your future and the resources that they will commit to you, should your application be successful.
 Due to the complex nature of these conversations, we cannot provide bespoke advice.